ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 ## Foreword

 Ant Design Pro is a production-ready solution for the admin interface.
-Continue on the design principles brought by [Ant Design](http://ant.design/) and with the aim of building high-level components from the basics ones; we have developed patterns, business components, and relevant design resources, to improve the user and development experience for the admin interface.
+Continue on the design principles brought by [Ant Design](http://ant.design/) and with the aim of building high-level components from the basics ones; we have developed templates, components, and relevant design resources, to improve the user and development experience for the admin interface.
-With developers' feedback, we will increment, build and consolidate patterns and corresponding implementation, conclude best practices, components, and business logic.
+With developers' feedback, we will increment, build and consolidate templates and corresponding implementation, conclude best practices, components, and business logic.
 We welcome your particiation very much.
-With those objectives, we have found discovered the following patterns, and have built a scaffold based on React.js, which helps you prototyping production-ready admin interface.
+With those objectives, we built the following templates, and have built a scaffold based on React.js, which should help you prototyping production-ready admin interface.

 ```
 - Dashboard
   - Analytic
   - Monitor
-  - General
+  - Workspace
 - Form
-  - Basic
+  - Basic Form
-  - Step-based
+  - Step Form
-  - Advanced
+  - Advanced From
 - List
-  - Query Table
+  - Standard Table
-  - Basic
+  - Standard List
-  - Card
+  - Card List
-  - Search (Projects, Applications, Articles)
+  - Search List (Project/Applications/Article)
-- Detail
+- Profile
-  - Basic
+  - Simple Profile
-  - Advanced
+  - Advanced Profile
 - Result
   - Success
-  - Failure
+  - Failed
 - Exception
-  - 403 Unauthorized
+  - 403
-  - 404 Not Found
+  - 404
-  - 500 Internal Error
+  - 500
-- Account
+- User
-  - Log-in
+  - Login
-  - Sign-up
+  - Register
-  - Sign-up success
+  - Register Result
 ```

 ### For Designer